LOVE AT FIRST SITE

 As the servant approached the city, he left the camels outside the city, by a watering hole, prayed, then waited.

 In direct answer to prayer, Rebekah arrives and gives the servant something to drink.
 In further answer to prayer she waters the camels, an enormous physical task—not only is Rebekah fit, but scripture says, “she is very attractive in appearance.”

 The prayer is now answered, the wife is found, but what will Rebekah and her family do?

 The servant gifted Rebekah, and then her family, with precious bracelets and ornaments.
 In a nod toward a future conflict, Laban notices Rebekah’s gifts and runs to greet the servant.

-The servant’s character is steel, and does not allow social rules or family edicate to deter him from his gospel mission.
-The family attempts to keep him from leaving, but Abraham’s servant speaks boldy, reasoning well—if in fact God has moved, then do not delay in moving with God.
+The servant’s character is steel, and does not allow social rules or family etiquette to deter him from his gospel mission.
+The family attempts to keep him from leaving, but Abraham’s servant speaks boldly, reasoning well.
+If in fact, God has moved, then do not delay in moving with God.

-Rebekah is allowed to decide for herself, a rare occurence in those days, boldly choosing adventure, and to love a man she has never seen.
+Rebekah is allowed to decide for herself, a rare occurrence in those days, gladly choosing adventure, and to love a man she has never seen.